microscope icon white

 COVID-19

-Funding from the GeoSentinel Foundation was instrumental in rapidly addressing two critical challenges in the COVID-19 pandemic.
+Funding from the GeoSentinel Foundation was instrumental in rapidly addressing three critical challenges in the COVID-19 pandemic.

 First, the Foundation provided support to help develop novel diagnostic tools to determine which patients would more likely have severe outcomes and triage them accordingly.
 This approach has now been validated in multiple countries and is used by non-governmental organizations (NGOs) in low-resource settings where hospital beds are extremely limited.